biasvariancelabs/maya_challenge/comp.md

 Submissions should of a single **zip** file consisting of prediction of the **987** segmentation masks for each of **329** tiles in the test dataset.
 In particular, for each tile, the solutions should include three masks, one for each of the classes of structures – buildings, platforms, and aguadas. *Make sure to zip the files directly, without extra directories within the zip bundle.*

-These are all binary masks, where black pixels depict the presence of a structure of the selected class, and white pixels correspond to absence of any structures of that class, at some position.
+These are all binary masks (**8-bit, 0-value feature present in pixel, 255-value empty pixel**), where black pixels depict the presence of a structure of the selected class, and white pixels correspond to absence of any structures of that class, at some position.

-Due to storage limitation each masks should be provided as a separate .npz file (numpy zipped archive) that includes a Compressed Sparse Row boolean matrix with 'True' values denote pixels with the presence of a structure, and 'False' values otherwise.
+Due to storage limitation each masks should be provided as a separate .npz file (numpy zipped archive) that includes a Compressed Sparse Row boolean matrix with **'True'** values denote pixels with the presence of a structure, and **'False'** values otherwise.
 Each .npz should have the following file name:

 'tile\_**number**\_mask\_**type**.npz'